Blakemassey/gisr/README.md

-# ibmr
+# gisr
-Individual-based modeling (IBM) framework for R
+Package for geospatial data manipulation, analysis, and plotting